AALUND13/JARL/README.md

     }
 }
 ```
+> [!Note]
+> Make sure you called `CustomUnityCard::Register` after you register your card.
+> Your dont need to call `CustomUnityCard::Register` if you are using the `CardRegister` class from the `JARL` namespace, Because it will automatically call the `CustomUnityCard::Register` method for you.
 ## Death Handler
 ### Creating a Death Handler
 To handle player deaths and track who dealt damage, you can create a custom death handler.
 Here an example: